Bfaschat/Ebooks-Downloader/README.md

 To use the software you just have to:
 1) Change the paths according to your own needs
-2) If given proxy does not work, you have to select another proxy (or maybe none at all!) as it may have been shut-down
+~~2) If given proxy does not work, you have to select another proxy (or maybe none at all!) as it may have been shut-down~~(eliminated file dependencies)
 3) Run 'base_script.py'
 4) Enjoy!